ahmedsamir9/ahmedsamir9/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Backend (.NET) , Frontend (Angular) and More About Architecting
+- 🔭 &nbsp; I’m currently learning Backend (.NET) & Frontend (Angular)
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; I graduated from ASU in Egypt Also I'm ITI gradute from 9 month profiessional diploma (System Development / Software Architecture)
+- 🎓 &nbsp; I graduated from ASU in Egypt Also I'm ITI gradute (9 month profiessional diploma [System Development / Software Architecture])
 - 💼 &nbsp; Backend developer and front-end web developer.
-- 🌱 &nbsp; Enthusiast in Backend.
+- 🌱 &nbsp; Enthusiast in Backend & Clean Coding.
 - ✍️ &nbsp; Watching Anime and Movies as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - How to reach me: __ahmedsamirf11@gmail.com__